cognitivegears/blog/content/projects.md

 Another system that I need to work on is a Tandy Color Computer 3 I picked up from Shop Goodwill a while back.
 Unfortunately it does not show any signs of life when powering on.
 I do have another working CoCo 3, so I do have a known good machine to compare with.

 Level of effort: **unknown**

+### RGB2HDMI ###

+I'd like to get many of my retro machines setup to use the excellent [RGB2HDMI](https://github.com/hoglet67/RGBtoHDMI) project.
+In particular, I'd like to build a RGB2HDMI with an analog interface, and then setup cables off of individual machines with the analog cable to plug into it.
+That way I can take a retro machine off the shelf, plug it in and go.
+The challenge with this is to do the modifications to each machine without damaging them (trying not to add new holes or make non-reversible mods where possible.)
+The machines I'd like to get setup with this include:

+* Tandy Color Computer 2
+* Tandy MC-10
+* TRS-80 Videotex Terminal
+* Commodore 64
+* Timex Sinclair 1000

+Level of effort: **varies**

+### Others ###

+Other smaller hardware projects to do at some point:

+* Powerbook G4 - fix bent hinge
+* IBM Aptiva desktop - cleanup and minor repairs, check functioning
+* IBM VGA monitor - Power light, no display, but feel static / hear flyback